dosipod/SrWiki/UDP-Sound-Sync.md

 * The UDP &nbsp;<em>Multicast</em>&nbsp; IP is `239.0.0.1`, and the default UDP port is `11988`.
 * UDP port can be changed in WLED config pages, for example to have several groups of devices by assigning different UDP ports to each group.
+* the software sends/receives one packet every 20 milliseconds (approx).
+An external sender may be slower, but not faster than 20ms = 50fps.

 * UDP multicast is generally not very reliable with typical "consumer grade hardware".
 Some users found that creating a "port forwarding rule" on their local Wifi router helps.
 For example, you could create a "dynamic port forwarding rule" for UDP port 11988.